coreos/coreos-assembler/docs/gangplank/usage.md

 # Using Gangplank

-Ganplank sole purpouse in life is to codify the knowledge of running building CoreOS variants and CoreOS-like operating systems using CoreOS Assembler.
-Gangplank knows how to create the environment for running, corrdinate artifacts from, and how to execute CoreOS Assembler.
+Ganplank's sole purpose in life is to codify the knowledge of building CoreOS variants and CoreOS-like operating systems using CoreOS Assembler.
+Gangplank knows how to create the environment, execute CoreOS Assembler, and coordinate artifacts.

 ## Terms